databendlabs/databend/tests/logictest/README.md

 ```

 ### Acknowledgement
-- *tips* If you do not care about result, use statement ok instead of statement query
+- *tips* If you do not care about results, use statement ok instead of statement query
 - *tips* Add ORDER BY to ensure that the order of returned results is always consistent
-- *warning* A statement query need result, and even if you want to skip a case, you still need to keep the results in the test content
+- *warning* A statement query need results, and even if you want to skip a case, you still need to keep the results in the test content

 ## Tools

 complete.py can auto complete test file for you, It do as follow steps:

 1. Get SQLs from source-file, whether an SQL file or logictest file.
-2. Execute SQL one by one, if SQL fetch result, add statement query; if SQL fetch nothing, add statement ok; if SQL get an error, add statement error
+2. Execute SQL one by one, if SQL fetches results, add statement query; if SQL fetches nothing, add statement ok; if SQL gets an error, add statement error.

 ### Usage

-- Pre-run, you need start a mysql server or databend server
+- Pre-run, you need to start databend server or mysql server
-- Use ./complete.py --source-file="xxx.sql" --dest-file="my-gen"  for SQL files(suffix name must be like *.sql)
+- Use `./complete.py --source-file="xxx.sql" --dest-file="my-gen"`  for SQL files(suffix name must be like *.sql)
-- Use ./complete.py --source-file="XXX.test" --fest-file="my-gen" for logictest files(suffix name not like *.sql)
+- Use `./complete.py --source-file="xxx.test" --fest-file="my-gen"` for logictest files(suffix name not like *.sql, maybe like *.test)
-- If you want see what SQLs get from source-file, add --show-sql
+- If you want to see what SQLs get from source-file, add --show-sql
-- Use command line to specify mysql host, user, port, password, database.
-Details in ./complete.py -h
+- Use the command line to specify host, user, port, password and database.
+Details in `./complete.py -h`

 ### Acknowledgement
-- *tips* You can use mysql to auto-complete test suite, but make sure you know all grammar differences.
+- *tips* You can use MYSQL syntax to auto-complete test suite, but make sure you know all grammar differences.
-- *tips* For mysql return bool as 1 and 0, this tool make it as int(I) in query type option.
+- *tips* MYSQL return bool as 1 and 0, this tool make it as `int(I)` in query type option.
-- *warning* No multi handlers use in auto complete tool(mysql only), if handlers return differs, manual fix it please.
+- *warning* No multi handlers use in the auto-complete tool(MYSQL only), if handlers return a difference, manual fix it, please.

 # Learn More